-My Welsh QTH is located near the bottom of a valley close to the River Teifi.
+My Welsh QTH is located near the bottom of a valley close to the River Teifi - IO72XD / WAB Square SN64.
 It's really very poor for VHF communication, but the RF ground here is VERY GOOD so on the lower HF bands it makes woking some DX that 'little bit' easier :O)

 You can find details of my QTH Lampeter / Llanbedr Pont Steffan and a summary of my equipment on my website GW0IRW.net.

-VHF Contesting: I'm a proud member of GW2OP Pembrokeshire Contest Group Open Section Winners of the RSGB Centenary VHF National Field Day 2013...
+Contesting: I'm an active member of GW2OP Pembrokeshire Contest Group Open Section Winners of the RSGB Centenary VHF National Field Day 2013...